 Objective

 Our research comprises three key components: accurate ingestion of Reddit comments to ensure data reliability, the development of performance metrics for objective player assessment, comparative analysis of fan sentiment, draft positions, and player performance over three NFL seasons with the ultimate goal of empowering decision-makers with actionable insights.
-By exploring the relationship between fan sentiment and player success, we aim to answer the pivotal question of whether fan sentiment, as extracted from Reddit comments, can quantifiably benefit managers in improving draft selections.
-Our team seeks to answer the question whether fan sentiment can provide any measurable benefit to the managers in improving draft selection as measured by a player’s success in the NFL.
+By exploring the relationship between fan sentiment and player success, we aim to test the hypothesis that fan sentiment, as extracted from Reddit comments, can quantifiably benefit managers in improving draft selections.

-Methodology

-Data Sources
+Overview of DataData Sources

-To address the research question, our team relied on two categories of data sources.
+To test the hypothesis, our team relied on two categories of data sources.
 The first pertains to determining sentiment associated with draft decisions.
 To achieve this, we combined multiple datasets from Kaggle that provided the components of our draft analysis, timestamped draft picks and similarly timestamped Reddit comments and their sentiment scores.
 The second category focuses on player performance metrics.
 In our quest to assess player success, we examined various sources, but ultimately made the decision to construct a proprietary scoring system, with its basis being derived from Pro Football Focus' (PFF) popular "player grade" system.

+Exploratory Data Analysis

-Comment Analysis
+Comment analysis

 To achieve our project's goal of comprehending fan sentiment during the 2020 NFL draft and its potential impact on NFL teams, we cleaned and aligned Kaggle datasets.
 The first step taken was to combine the round data frames into a single data frame.
-The following chart (Figure 1) shows higher counts of timestamps in earlier buckets of timestamps representing a higher number of reddit posts during earlier rounds of the draft.
+As shown in Figure 1, we noticed there were higher number of reddit comments during the earlier round of the draft.